 The enhanced distribution of heated air in a convection oven makes it an ideal environment for most baked dishes that star a variety of ingredients like pasta, vegetables, sauces, meats, and cheese.
 Get a bubbly, just browned finish on cheese-topped dishes or a touch of caramelization on tender bakes like vanilla bean sweet potato gratin.

 Countertop air fryers are essentially mini convection ovens.
 This means, you can achieve similar results in your full-sized oven.
 Use a perforated tray or basket to air fry in your convection oven for a healthy take on an indulgent favorite.
+We even have an air frying 101 guide for all of your air frying needs!
 Best of all, you can double your air fryer recipe for even more of your go-to snack.

 When to Use Conventional Oven Baking or Cooking Instead of Convection